ximlel/HydroCODE-Fusion/README.md

 ---------
 GNU Lesser General Public License v3.0 or later.

-Please see the file called LICENSE.
+Please see the file called `LICENSE`.

 Contacts
 --------
 If you want more available support for this program, please send an email to [xinlei@cugb.edu.cn](mailto:xinlei@cugb.edu.cn).

 Copyright
 --------
-> Part of this code is modified from the provision of Zhifang Du.
+> Part of this code is modified from the provision of Zhifang Du, Rui Chen & Jian Cheng @ IAPCM.
-> The source code in the book "C Interfaces and Implementations" by David Hanson is used.
+> The source code in the book "C Interfaces and Implementations" designed by David Hanson is used.

-Copyright © 2022 ximlel.
+Copyright © 2022 Xin Lei.